SteeltoeOSS/Documentation/api/v3/management/heapdump.md

 You can use the Steeltoe heap dump endpoint to generate and download a mini-dump of your application.
 The mini-dump can then be read into Visual Studio for analysis.

->NOTE: At this time, heap dumps do not work on Linux containers in Cloud Foundry because .NET heap dumps on Linux depend on `CAP_SYS_PTRACE`, which is disabled by the [container hardening rules](https://docs.cloudfoundry.org/concepts/container-security.html#hardening).
+>NOTE: Heap dumps do not work on Linux containers within Cloud Foundry because .NET heap dumps on Linux depend on `CAP_SYS_PTRACE`, which is disabled by the [container hardening rules](https://docs.cloudfoundry.org/concepts/container-security.html#hardening).
+This has been resolved in TAS version 2.11.2.

 ## Configure Settings